quantixed/p057p034/README.md

 ## Scripts

 - `ImageJ_Mitopits_FreeSpotsQuantification.ijm` ImageJ macro to quantify number of free spots for EpsinKD and FchoKO experiments.
-- `MitoPitEM.ipf` Igor code to quantify diameter of MitoPits from EM images (in `Data/EM`).
+- `MitoPitEM.ipf` Igor code to quantify diameter of MitoPits from EM images (in `Data/EM/`).
-- `MitoPits.ipf` Igor code to analyse line profiles through MitoPits (in `Data/MitoPitLocations`).
+- `MitoPits.ipf` Igor code to analyse line profiles through MitoPits (in `Data/MitoPitLocations/`).
-- `SpotSize.ipf` Igor code to calculate spot size for hot-wired CME/dynole experiments.
+- `SpotSize.ipf` Igor code to calculate spot size for hot-wired CME/dynole experiments (in `Data/CD8Dynole/`).

+Superplots are generated using [SuperPlot](https://github.com/quantixed/SuperPlot) in IgorPro.